NickBolles/hyperlist/README.md

 - `scroller` - Specify an element to be in the place of the scroller.
 - `useFragment` - Determines if a fragment is used internally or not, defaults to true.
+- `itemsPerRow` - Specify how many items to have in each row.
+The items are given a % of width based on how many are in the row (100/ itemsPerRow)

 #### Advanced example